 Each of the faculties is governed by a Faculty Board which reports to the University Senate.

 In July 2011, the Council approved a formal Scheme of Delegation 2017 (PDF , 821kb).
-[An appendix to this document also provides specific authority levels for the approval of projects (PDF , 153kb).]
 The Scheme is based on the principle of subsidiarity, i.e. decision-making is devolved except where there is a valid reason for reserving decisions to a higher level of authority.
 (N.B. it is not intended as a description of the roles that committees or officers perform - it only covers decisions that are reserved to particular committees or officers)